-Students who wish to become candidates for the degree of Doctor of Philosophy must file a statement of their intention to become doctoral candidates with the Dean of the Graduate School upon registration for their first semester of graduate work in the ENDY program (blue sheet).
+Students who wish to become candidates for the degree of Doctor of Philosophy must sign a statement of their intention to become doctoral candidates with the Dean of the Graduate School.
+This is part of the acceptance letter.
 A student cannot satisfy any part of the residence requirement for the doctoral degree until after a Declaration of Intent has been filed with the Dean of the Graduate School.